Access to ISA

 Anyone interested in carrying out research using one of the beam lines on ASTRID2, either from academia or industry, may apply.

-- Danish users are also not supported under the CALIPSO programme, but are requested to submit proposals in order to allow us to plan the user schedule.
+- All users are requested to submit proposals in order to allow us to plan the user schedule

 How to apply?

-Every year we make a call for proposals asking potential users to submit an application for time on one of the facilities at ASTRID2.
+Every year in the Autumn we make a call for proposals asking potential users to submit an application for time on one of the facilities at ASTRID2.
 The proposals are peer-reviewed by a panel and you will be informed of the outcome shortly afterwards.

 If you have not carried out experiments on one of the beam lines before, we recommend that you contact the relevant beamline scientist before submitting a proposal.